Intangibles Assets (Notes)

 Product Licensing Rights

 On July 31, 2019, the Company entered into a five year License and Service Agreement with a public safety manufacturing company pursuant to which the Company obtained worldwide product licensing rights for existing products to be manufactured at our contract manufacturer for our IBW segment (the "Agreement").
-Under the terms of the Agreement, the Company agreed to pay an up-front payment of $1.0 million in connection with the execution of the agreement.
-The Company will pay an additional $1.0 million, which is presented in Accounts Payable on the Condensed Consolidated Balance Sheet as of September 30, 2019, upon the achievement of a certain milestone, as well as royalties on future sales.
+Under the terms of the Agreement, the Company made an up-front payment of $1.0 million during the quarter ended September 30, 2019, in connection with the execution of the agreement.
+The Company will pay an additional $1.0 million, which is presented in Accounts Payable on the Condensed Consolidated Balance Sheet as of December 31, 2019, upon the achievement of a certain milestone, as well as royalties on future sales.
 In addition to the product licensing rights, the initial $1.0 million up-front payment includes training.
 The newly acquired product licensing rights will be amortized straight-line over the term of the Agreement.
-The amortization related to this intangible asset is presented in Cost of revenue on the Condensed Consolidated Statements of Operations during the three and six months ended September 30, 2019.
+The amortization related to this intangible asset is presented in Cost of revenue on the Condensed Consolidated Statements of Operations during the three and nine months ended December 31, 2019.

 Acquisition-related Intangible Assets

 During the quarter ended September 30, 2019, the Company determined there were indications of impairment on the ISM intangible assets primarily due to a significant decline in revenue.
 The decrease in revenue in the three months ended September 30, 2019, primarily was due to decreased sales of remote units driven by a slowdown in demand from two existing customers.
 The Company performed the recoverability test described above and concluded the carrying amount was recoverable.
-There was no intangible asset impairment during the six months ended September 30, 2019, or the six months ended September 30, 2018.
+The Company concluded it was not necessary to perform a recoverability test during the quarter ended December 31, 2019.

 The entire disclosure for all or part of the information related to intangible assets.